AEW Fight Forever: Release date, platforms, trailers, match types & everything we know

 After what seems like an eternity, AEW Fight Forever is set to drop in 2023 and represent yet another key area in which the relatively new upstart hopes to compete against the WWE goliath.
 While the likes of AEW: All In London represents the company’s real-life action, Fight Forever is an arcade-like wrestling sim that will let you control the wrestling promotion’s hottest stars.

-Fight Forever may still be in early development, but there’s plenty for wrestling fans to be excited about.
+There’s plenty for wrestling fans to be excited about in AEW Fight Forever.
 From match types, roster, and gameplay details, here’s everything we know about the game from WWE’s biggest rival.